 Here they are with a new "toy", a bug-filled log.

 The rocks around the bottom were an "upgrade" after something (a fox we think) attempted to dig under.
 The hardware cloth extends about a foot down past the base boards and it didn't clear that thankfully.
 After repeated attempts at the back side, I added another bit of hardware cloth that extends about the same amount along the ground and under the mulch.
 It's stapled to the coop too.
 I'm calling it the "ruffle".

 Still want to do some trimming and decorating but that will have to wait until another payday.

 I don't have a flock, yet.
 But I am a bit bed ridden at the moment and need something to focus on.
 So here I am dumping my thoughts.
 Please do leave comments!
 Nothing's been purchased yet so anything is possible!

 - Bantam RiR (daughter's choice, good layer), 5 pullets

 - Bantam EEs (pretty eggs!, different color feathers), 5 SR

 Hoping to minimize the number of roos we need to rehome with this configuration.

 Where I'm going to get them: Cackle Hatchery.
 We can drive there to pick them up.

 Coop of choice: The Garden Coop.
 I think something I can stand up in would be best.
 Easier on my back but harder on the wallet.
 Sigh.
-Or maybe the Farmhouse coop from Chicken Coops NW.
 Even shipped that would be cheaper by a couple hundred if I did that math right.